Please Note: Landmark District designation is now complete. This page is for reference only.

-During the recent Market and Octavia Area Plan survey effort, the eight buildings included in the proposed Landmark District were identified as historic resources for their exceptional and remarkably intact architectural character.
-On June 15, 2011, the Historic Preservation Commission added the proposed Market Street Masonry District to its Landmark Designation Work Program for local designation.
-Properties that are designated local Landmarks are regulated under Article 10 of the Planning Code.
+During the recent Market and Octavia Area Plan survey effort, the eight buildings comprising the landmark district were identified as historic resources for their exceptional and remarkably intact architectural character.
+On June 15, 2011, the Historic Preservation Commission added the buildings to its Landmark Designation Work Program for local designation.
+Locally designated properties are regulated under Article 10 of the Planning Code.

-Eight architecturally significant buildings on and near Market Street between Franklin and Valencia Streets are proposed for local designation as a discontiguous Landmark District.
-Master architects such as August Nordin and George Applegarth successfully designed each building in one of the formal styles of the early 20th century, such as Classical Revival, Colonial Revival, and even Venetian Gothic Revival.
+Eight architecturally significant buildings on and near Market Street between Franklin and Valencia Streets comprise the discontiguous landmark district.
+Master architects including August Nordin and George Applegarth designed buildings in one of the formal styles of the early 20th century, such as Classical Revival, Colonial Revival, and Venetian Gothic Revival.

-For each building, the architects utilized a formal three-part arrangement consisting of a base (often with a commercial storefront), main portion or column (often with residential floors), and decorative top, either cornice or decorative parapet.
+District buildings were constructed between 1911 and 1925, when permanent structures were built of earthquake and fire-resistant materials such as reinforced concrete or a combination of brick and reinforced concrete.
+The buildings display a formal three-part arrangement consisting of a base (often with a commercial storefront), main portion or column (often with residential floors), and decorative top (a cornice or decorative parapet).
 Projecting bay windows visually reinforce the vertical emphasis, while increasing the light and air into the interior of many of the buildings.

 |Market Street Masonry DPR523 Forms

 These evaluation forms provide a detailed history of the development of each of the eight buildings.
 The Landmarks Preservation Advisory Board adopted the survey findings in 2009.

 Take a self-guided walking tour by downloading this document for more history and information for each building within the proposed Landmark District.